 Through reviewing current provision, data analysis and collaborative studies, the HIT aims to:

 Some of the leading experts in health in later life in Bristol and Bath are involved in the team.
 The HIT Directors are Professor Selena Gray, Professor of Public Health, UWE Bristol, and Karen Lloyd-Pyrke Manager of Active Ageing Bristol.
-The HIT's leadership team includes Sue Milner, interim Director of Public Health and Claire Lowman, Active Bristol Lead, both from Bristol City Council, Professor Yoav Ben Shlomo, University of Bristol.
+The HIT's leadership team includes Sue Milner, interim Director of Public Health and Claire Lowman, Active Bristol Lead, both from Bristol City Council.
 The team has a lay member to represent a service user's perspective.

 Find out more about who's involved.